mostage-app/studio/docs/ci-cd.md

 ## Overview

 The project uses GitHub Actions for automated testing, building, and deployment.
-There are three main workflows:
+There are three main CI workflows:

 1. **CI Frontend Workflow** - Runs on frontend changes
-2. **CI Infrastructure Workflow** - Runs on infrastructure changes
+2. **CI Backend Workflow** - Runs on backend changes
-3. **Deploy Frontend Workflow** - Deploys frontend to GitHub Pages
+3. **CI Infrastructure Workflow** - Runs on infrastructure changes

 **Note**: Infrastructure deployment is performed **manually** using AWS CDK commands locally.
+Frontend deployment is handled by AWS Amplify (see `amplify.yml`).
 See [Infrastructure Setup](infrastructure.md) for deployment instructions.

 ## Workflows